Academy of Defence Sciences

-The Academy of Defence Sciences, formerly called in English as Academy of National Defense Science and also formerly known as Second Academy of Natural Sciences, is a North Korean organization involved in the North Korean missile program, including the Hwasong-14.
+The Academy of Defence Sciences, formerly called in English as Academy of National Defence Science and also formerly known as Second Academy of Natural Sciences, is a North Korean organization involved in the North Korean missile program, including the Hwasong-14.

 Organization

 The academy is based in Pyongyang.
 Kim Yong-hwan is the current president, as of May 2025.

 It was formerly headed by Colonel General Jang Chang-ha.
 One former head was Choe Chun-sik (c.
 2012).

 History

 The organization was established in 1964 as the Agency for Defense Development under the Ministry of National Security.

 In 1970, it changed to Second Academy of Natural Sciences and moved to the Second Economic Committee.

 In the 2000s, it was moved to the Department of Military Industry of the Workers' Party of Korea.

 In 2014, it was renamed to the Agency for Defense Development of Cruise Missiles.

 Since 2021, it is referred to as the Academy of National Defense Science.
 In May 2024, Kim Jong Un visited the academy in commemoration of its 60th anniversary.

 As of 2025, North Korean state media refers to the academy as Academy of Defence Sciences.